Mean dimension and rate-distortion function revisited: Preliminaries

 Given a cover $\alpha \in \mathcal{C}_{X}$, the \emph{diameter} of $\alpha$ is defined by $\diam (\alpha,d):=\sup_{A\in \alpha}\diam (A,d)$, and we sometimes drop the dependence $d$ if the metric is clear on the underlying space.
 The \emph{Lebesgue number} of a finite open cover $\mathcal{U}\in \mathcal{C}_{X}^o$, denoted by $\Leb (\UU)$, is the largest positive number $\delta>0$ such that each $d$-open ball $B_d(x,\delta)$ of $X$ is contained in some element of $\UU$.

-Let $(X,T)$ be a TDS with a metric $d \in \mathcal{D}(X)$.
-It may happen that a measurable map $X\rightarrow A$ from $X$ to some $A$ takes infinitely many values.
-To calculate the entropy of these random variables taking infinitely many values, we extend the concept of measure-theoretic entropy to infinite measurable partitions.
-Let $\alpha\in \mathcal{C}_X$, not necessarily finite, and $\mu \in M(X,T)$.
-The \emph{partition entropy} of $\alpha$ is defined by
+Let $(X,d,T)$ be a TDS.
+It may happen that a random variable $\xi$ defined on a probability space takes infinitely many values in $X$.
+To compute the entropy of such random variables, we extend the notion of measure-theoretic entropy to arbitrary measurable partitions.
+Let $\alpha$ be a Borel measurable partition of $X$, not necessarily finite, and let $\mu \in M(X,T)$.
+The \emph{partition entropy} of $\alpha$ w.r.t. $\mu$ is defined by

 where the convention obeys $\log=\log_e$ and $0\cdot \infty=0$.

 Partition entropy is non-decreasing for finer partitions.
 More precisely, let $\alpha\succ \beta$.
 If $H_{\mu}(\alpha)=\infty$, we have $H_\mu(\beta)\leq H_\mu(\alpha)$; if $H_{\mu}(\alpha)<\infty$, then the atoms of $\alpha$ with positive $\mu$-measure is at most countable, and each atom (mod $\mu$) of $\beta$ with positive $\mu$-measure is the union of some atoms of $\alpha$ with positive $\mu$-measure.
 This yields that